mapzen/metro-extracts/docs/fileformat.md

 ## Data split by OSM tags

 The **IMPOSM** file format is the most refined file format offered in Metro Extracts.
-This format generates multiple files, separated by OSM tag and sorted into logical types such as:
+This format generates multiple files, separated by **OSM tags** and sorted into logical types such as:

 - Administrative boundaries
 - Aeroways
 - Amenities